AstraZeneca/KAZU/docs/ontology_parser.rst

     # Here, we use a trivial example for brevity.
     string_scorer = lambda string_1, string_2: 0.75
     parser = ChemblOntologyParser(
-        in_path='path to chembl DB goes here',
+        in_path="path to chembl DB goes here",
         # if used in entity linking, entities with class 'drug'
         # will be associated with this parser
-        entity_class='drug',
+        entity_class="drug",
-        name='CHEMBL', # a globally unique name for the parser string_scorer = string_scorer,
+        name="CHEMBL", # a globally unique name for the parser string_scorer = string_scorer,
     )